Eosinophilic Esophagitis clinical trials at University of California Health

-This study is an open-label, uncontrolled study design to evaluate the longer-term safety profile as well as durability of response of administration of a single dose level of CC-93538.
+This study is an open-label, uncontrolled study design to evaluate the long-term safety and tolerability of treatment with CC-93538.
 The study will enroll participants who participated in the CC-93538-EE-001 or CC-93538-DDI-001 studies.

 Study to Investigate the Efficacy and Safety of Dupilumab in Pediatric Patients With Active Eosinophilic Esophagitis (EoE)